Let’s take a moment to compare and contrast the AWS Lambda supported languages. In this post, we’ll take a look at these languages from some angles:

 With AWS Lambda, that’s no longer the case.
 These initialization overheads are now felt by your users, which is why I’d recommend avoiding Java and C# for APIs.
 Alternatively, you can throw more CPU (and therefore more money!) at the problem by using higher memory settings for these functions to help improve the cold start time.

 Adding latency is not the same when talking about background processing.
-Even the 3-7 seconds of cold-start time in Java functions is usually not a big issue since it is not user-facing.
+Even the 3-7 seconds of cold-start time in Java functions are usually not a big issue since it is not user-facing.

 My main takeaway from the report is that there is no meaningful difference between the warm performances of the different languages.
 Of course, don’t take it as a general statement about these languages.
 After all, we are talking about a particular context here: